PrittamGoswami/amr_bacteria/README.md

 # Clustering Bacteria Based on Antimicrobial Resistance Gene Composition

 ## Overview
-In this project, we downloaded all bacterial reference genomes (>5000) from NCBI and detected the antimicrobial resistance (AMR) genes present in them.
-We then clustered bacteria based on their similarity in AMR gene composition, aiming to identify bacterial communities with highly similar AMR profiles.
+In this project, we downloaded over 5,000 bacterial reference genomes from NCBI and identified the antimicrobial resistance (AMR) genes present in each.
+We then clustered the bacteria based on similarities in their AMR gene composition to identify communities with highly similar AMR profiles.
+Finally, we used Google Gemini to automatically analyze each community and infer potential underlying factors contributing to their shared AMR characteristics.

 ![image](https://github.com/user-attachments/assets/261cab72-e85f-4ef9-a468-9c347ed6aa47)